 February left in a flurry.
 So much so, that when I potted my bits for the market on Friday, I set the sell by date for March, not April.
 I only realised as I was getting myself together on Saturday morning - after having posted this photo to Instagram!
-Oops!
-Sell by date can't be … Continue reading Leeky vegetables with a Steem(y) virus rant on the side
+February passed me by because I … Continue reading Leeky vegetables with virus rant on the side